EVA is registered trademark of Stern Stewart.

 Economic profit = NOPAT – Cost of capital × Invested capital

-The financial data reveals significant fluctuations in the company's profitability and capital efficiency over the five-year period analyzed.
+The analysis of the financial data reveals significant fluctuations in the company's operational and economic performance over the observed five-year period.

 Net Operating Profit after Taxes (NOPAT)